a-deep97/AWS-cloud-practitioner-memory-chart/README.md

 - Memory charts in PDF format covering various AWS services and concepts.
 - Basics of AWS cloud explained in simple diagrams and text.

-## Visualization of PDFs
-Visualizing PDFs directly within a GitHub repository can be challenging, as GitHub typically renders only text-based files by default.
-However, you can use the following methods to visualize PDFs:
-1. **Preview PDFs locally:** Download the PDF files from the repository and view them using a PDF viewer application installed on your local machine.
-2. **Online PDF viewers:** Upload the PDF files to online PDF viewers like Google Drive, Dropbox, or Adobe Document Cloud, and share the viewing links in the repository README.
-3. **Convert to images:** Convert the PDF pages to images using tools like Adobe Acrobat or online PDF to image converters.
-You can then include these images in the README or create a separate folder for image previews.
-4. **Embed PDFs:** Use third-party services that allow embedding PDFs, such as Embedly or Scribd, to embed PDF previews directly into your README.

 ## Usage
 Feel free to download or clone this repository to access the memory charts and basics of AWS cloud.
 Use them as study aids to enhance your understanding of AWS services and prepare effectively for the AWS Certified Cloud Practitioner exam.